nogibjj/Individual_Project3_Kelly_Tong/README.md

 - Conducts comprehensive data analysis on the transformed dataset using Spark SQL.
 This analysis aims to uncover insights about women's participation and trends in STEM fields.
 - Employs various data visualization techniques to represent the analytical findings graphically.
 These visualizations aid in interpreting the data more intuitively and effectively, highlighting key patterns and trends.

-**File Path Testing:**
+**Data Validation: File Path Testing:**
-- Incorporates a function to verify the existence of specific file paths within the Databricks FileStore.
+- Incorporates a function in `test_main.py` to verify the existence of specific file paths within the Databricks FileStore.
 This step is vital to ensure that the necessary data files are available and accessible for processing.
 - Includes testing protocols to validate the connection to the Databricks API, thereby ensuring the reliability and functionality of the entire data pipeline.

 **Automation:**